Kusumi Lab

 There are about 30,000 amniote vertebrate species, and nearly 10,000 of these species are reptiles.
 Reptiles display incredible diversity of morphological and physiological adaptations to their environments, compared with mammals and birds, but they have not been the focus on genomic or molecular studies.

 We have deciphered the genome of the Mojave desert tortoise (Gopherus agassizii), a hallmark species of the desert southwest that is threatened with habitat loss and disease.
 This recent work is described in this video.
-We are completing the genome assembly of the Sonoran desert tortoise (G. morafkai) and using these data to study the effects of changes in the Colorado River and monsoon precipitation on the evolution of these species across the southwestern US.
+We have also completed the reference genome for the Sonoran desert tortoise (G. morafkai) and are using these data to study the effects of changes in the Colorado River and monsoon precipitation on the evolution of these species across the southwestern US.

 The Anolis lizard genus is one of the most speciose among vertebrates, and we have carried out morphological and genomic studies of a number of species, including the grass anole (Anolis auratus, shown above), the slender anole (A. apletophallus), and the Central American giant anole (A. frenatus).

 We are currently part of a collaborative consortium to study the effects of landscape and climatic evolution on adaptation and diversification of plants and animals on the Baja California peninsula, Mexico.
-As part of this effort, we are working on assembling the genomes of the Baja California brush lizard (Urosaurus nigricaudus) and the brittlebush (Encelia farinosa).
+As part of this effort, we are working on assembling the genome of the brittlebush (Encelia farinosa).
 More information on the NSF-funded Baja GeoGenomics project is available here.

 Regeneration